Clint McElroy: Comics

 Clint wrote several comic books for NOW Comics in the early 1990s, such as Green Hornet: Dark Tomorrow and adaptations of the movies Freejack and Universal Soldier.
 He also wrote for Eclipse Comics with Blood is the Harvest in 1992.
 This was among the final comics printed by the group, which ceased operation in 1994.

 Beginning with Here There Be Gerblins in 2018, Clint McElroy co-wrote a series of graphic novel adaptations of The Adventure Zone: Balance, releasing one volume each summer.
 The four volumes released to date were highly successful, becoming New York Times bestsellers.

 Along with his sons, Clint co-wrote Journey into Mystery, a five-part limited series as part of Marvel's War of the Realms storyline.
 Alongside this, McElroy would work on Marvel Team-up #4 that year.

-Personal life
+Personal life and family

+Clint McElroy is the great nephew of Hugh McElroy, the chief purser aboard the RMS Titanic.

-Clint McElroy spent his early years in Ironton, Ohio, where he attended Ironton High School and eventually Ohio University Southern Campus and then Marshall University, located in Huntington, West Virginia.
+He spent his early years in Ironton, Ohio, where he attended Ironton High School and eventually Ohio University Southern Campus and then Marshall University, located in Huntington, West Virginia.